 - Become a Member

-The construction of the Zoo’s WPA buildings got underway in 1933, with the Reptile House.
+Construction of the Zoo’s WPA buildings got underway in 1933 with the Reptile House.
 In addition to the Moorish and Spanish influences that give the building a rustic charm, the Reptile House is remarkable in that it is constructed almost entirely from salvaged materials.
-The brick, stone and timber were brought in from discarded structures from around the area, including the Milburn Wagon Works, the Wabash Railroad shops, and the locks from the former Miami and Erie Canal.
+The brick, stone and timber were brought in from discarded structures from around the area, including the Milburn Wagon Works, the Wabash Railroad shops and the locks from the former Miami and Erie Canal.
 At its 1934 dedication, a plaque was unveiled chronicling all these “recycling” efforts; that plaque stands today as early evidence of the Zoo’s resourcefulness.
-That same eagerness to make the most of available resources informs our practices to this day as we seek to act in “green” ways whenever possible.

 Museum of Science

-Since its dedication in 1936, the Museum of Science has served as an educational center for the Zoo, a home to temporary exhibits, and a headquarters for the Lights Before Christmas.
+Since its dedication in 1936, the Museum of Science has served as an educational center for the Zoo, a home to temporary exhibits and a headquarters for the Lights Before Christmas.
 It houses Amazing Amphibians, an exhibit dedicated to frogs, salamanders and caecilians.
-At Amazing Amphibians you can see our amphibian conservation efforts in action for Kihansi spray toads and Wyoming toads.
+At Amazing Amphibians you can also see our amphibian conservation efforts in action for Kihansi spray toads and Wyoming toads.
 The Crawl Space is a great place to see some large species of insects and spiders.
-The Inddor Theatre is also a piece of zoo history, and its stage still features entertainment throughout the year as part of our annual events.
+The Indoor Theatre is also a piece of zoo history and its stage still features entertainment throughout the year as part of our annual events.